Resolving the induction problem: Can we state with complete confidence via induction that the sun rises forever?: Introduction

 \section{Introduction}

-In the era of artificial intelligence, learning from experience (induction from data) becomes crucial to drawing valid inferences.
-Induction is a form of reasoning from particular examples to the general rule, in which one infers a proposition based on data.
-Originally, the goal of science was to prove propositions (scientific theory) such as ''all ravens are black'', or to infer them from observational data.
-However, the difficulty of deriving such inductive logics has been recognized as the problem of induction since the Greek and Roman periods.
-Pyrrhonian skeptic Sextus Empiricus questioned the validity of inductive reasoning, ''positing that a universal rule could not be established from an incomplete set of particular instances.
+Induction from experience is crucial for drawing valid inferences.
+Induction is a form of reasoning that moves from particular examples to a rule, where one infers a hypothesis (proposition, scientific theory) based on data.
+Originally, the goal of science was to corroborate hypotheses such as `all ravens are black' or to infer them from observational data.
+However, the difficulty of deriving such inductive logic has been recognized as a problem of induction since classical times.
+Pyrrhonian skeptic Sextus Empiricus (1933) questioned the validity of inductive reasoning, `positing that a universal rule could not be established from an incomplete set of particular instances.
 Specifically, to establish a universal rule from particular instances by means of induction, either all or some of the particulars can be reviewed.
-If only some of the instances are reviewed, the induction may not be definitive as some of the instances omitted in the induction may contravene the universal fact; however, reviewing all the instances may be nearly impossible as the instances are infinite and indefinite (Heinemann, 1933, p.
-283)''.
+If only some of the instances are reviewed, the induction may not be definitive, as some of the instances omitted in the induction may contravene the universal fact; however, reviewing all the instances may be nearly impossible, as the instances are infinite and indefinite.'
 Hume (1748) argued that inductive reasoning cannot be justified rationally because it presupposes that the future will resemble the past.
-Kant (1781) proposed a resolution to the induction problem, which involved considering the propositions as valid, absolutely \textit{a priori} .
-Popper (1959) suggested realizing the falsification of propositions instead of proving them or trying to view them as valid.
-Broad (1923) stated that ''induction is the glory of science but the scandal of philosophy''.
-However, induction may also be viewed as a scandal of science if there is no way to confirm scientific theories with complete confidence via induction.
-Therefore, in this study, we attempt to demonstrate that if a scientific theory on how the future data are generated is available, an inductive reasoning can be justified rationally based on the scientific theory, whose role is an axiom in mathematics.
+In response to Hume's skepticism, Bayes (1763) proposed an inductive reasoning procedure to address the question of whether one can rationally accept a hypothesis.
+However, he might not have embraced the broad scope of application now known as Bayesian epistemology, which was pioneered and popularized by Laplace (1814) as inverse probability.